 The highest quality whey protein comes from cows and goats fed pure 100% grass.
 The protein should be a non-denatured concentrate form in order to maintain the highest amount of bioactive compounds.
 Additionally, fermented whey provides even more bioactive compounds, immunoglobins, active enzymes and healthy microorganisms that dramatically benefit digestion, immunity and muscle/joint repair.
 Fermented whey also boosts glutathione better than any other form of whey.

 A 2010 study showed that fermented whey protein had lower levels of Beta-Lactoglobulin which is the most allergenic protein found in whey.
 Additionally, the study showed that after the fermentation process the whey protein concentrate had significantly higher levels of BCAA’s.

 Beyond Organic and the World’s Best Fermented Whey:

-This is why I am so excited about Beyond Organic products.
 My friend Jordan Rubin has specialized breeds of dairy cows that do not produce Beta A1 casein.
 He has them on a 100% green-fed diet and the pasteurization process never goes over the cows natural body temperature.
 This maintains the integrity of the proteins and enzymes.